The64thGamer/cheeseepedia/content/wiki/cec-xmas-1991-show.md

 pageThumbnailFile = "mahDDOAbpUDYEnfAMs13.avif"
 showtapeFormats = ["3-Stage SVHS (Pre-93)","C&R SVHS (Pre-93)","R12 SVHS (Pre-93)"]
 +++
-**Xmas 1991 Show** is a Christmas showtape that played all December at Chuck E Cheese's.
+**Xmas 1991 Show** is a Christmas showtape that played all December at Chuck E. Cheese's.
 This show is notable for being the first Munch's Make Believe Band Christmas showtape.

 ## Show List: